-- o Overall direction and leadership of the Continuum of Care process - Making all formal decisions of the CoC - Strategic planning and goal-setting - Aligning and coordinating CoC and other homeless assistance and mainstream resources - Establishing priorities for and making decisions regarding the allocation of CoC resources. - Establishing system and program outcomes for evaluation purposes as per HUD guidelines. - Monitoring and evaluating both system wide and individual program performance on established goals.

-- Staffing of committees
+- Overall direction and leadership of the Continuum of Care process - Making all formal decisions of the CoC - Strategic planning and goal-setting - o Aligning and coordinating CoC and other homeless assistance and mainstream resources - Coordinating resources, integrating activities and facilitating collaboration - o Establishing priorities for and making decisions regarding the allocation of CoC resources. - Establishing system and program outcomes for evaluation purposes as per HUD guidelines. - Monitoring and evaluating both system wide and individual program performance on established goals. - Designating and monitoring the lead agency for HMIS - Designating and monitoring the CoC Collaborative Applicant - Overseeing the HMIS Grant - Overseeing the Continuum Planning Grant - Overseeing the UFA when developed - Overseeing the Coordinated Assessment grant and process - Overseeing completion and submission of the CoC grant application - Build awareness of CoC related issues - Recruit Stakeholders and interested entities to participate in the Planning Process - Staffing of committees

-- o Coordinate resources, integrate activities and facilitate collaboration

-- Designating the lead agency for HMIS (the One Roof Board has endorsed the previous votes made by the Continuum to have One Roof serve as the lead agency for HMIS)

-- Oversee the HMIS Grant

-- Oversee the Continuum Planning Grant

-- Oversee the UFA when developed

-- Oversee completion and submission of the CoC grant application

-- Build awareness of CoC related issues

-- Recruit Stakeholders

-- Invite stakeholders and interested entities to participate in the Planning Process

-- Oversee the Coordinated Assessment process